waleedmebane/allsembly-prototype/README.md

 Their license terms and copyright notices are in files in the sub-directory:
 LICENSE.third-party.
 The respective license terms file has its suffix named after the name of the library.
+They are under permissive, BSD and MIT, license terms.

 Installation
 ------------